Skip to main content

 Studies in the Writings of Maimonides' Laws of Repentance (PHI333)

 Formerly Studies in the Writings of Maimonides (PHI333)

 Instructional delivery format:

 Traditional classroom model

-Upon successful completion of the course, students will be able to: demonstrate understanding of the philosophic and Halachic substance of Maimonides' writings on repentance and analyze central philosophic issues and their conceptual underpinnings and implications, with reference to similar and divergent positions in a variety of medieval and modern sources.
+Upon successful completion of the course, students will be able to: discuss the philosophic and halachic substance of Maimonides' writings on repentance, analyze central philosophic issues and their conceptual underpinnings and implications; compare and contract similar and divergent positions in a variety of medieval and modern sources.

-Major topics covered in the course are: repentance and atonement, divine judgment, obstacles to repentance, free will, reward and punishment, and the Afterlife, and the selfless love of G-d.
+Major topics taught in this course are: repentance and atonement, Divine judgment, obstacles to repentance, free will, reward and punishment, and the Afterlife, and the selfless love of G-d.
+Topics may vary.
 Methods of instruction include lecture, discussion, and textual preparation.

 In the upper division baccalaureate degree category, 3 semester hours in Jewish Philosophy, Judaic/Hebraic Studies, or Religion (10/10) (8/15 revalidation) (3/21 revalidation).